Hope Spring/Thompson Trails and Branch Trails

 Drive north from Heriot Bay for about two minutes and you’ll see Hope Spring Road running off to your left.
 Drive up Hope Spring Road to its end; you will pass Thompson Road on your right as you go.
 The Hope Spring Trail begins at the end of Hope Spring Road.
 From the parking area at the end of Hope Spring Road hike up the trail past impressive rock overhangs on your right which were used by First Nations in pre-European days.
 Hike to the top of the hill and here the trail forks.

 At the top of the hill the trail forks and is signposted.
-Left takes you downhill to Thompson Trail and to the Three Sisters, and right takes you the few minutes to the lookout side-trail, and continues on along as The Heriot Ridge Trail, which joins Thompson Trail after a 30-minute hike.
-If you do go to the lookout here where the ridge trail begins, on the northern part of the rock knoll of the lookout is a government brass trig pin set into cement in the rock with the date 1949 stamped into it, with a strong warning not tamper with the trig pin.
-At this time, 1949, during and just after WW II, most Allied countries such as Canada conducted intensive topographical surveys in case of enemy invasion, which included much aerial photography, map-making, and trig pin placements.
+Left branch takes you downhill to Thompson Trail and to the Three Sisters, and right branch takes you the few minutes to the lookout side-trail, and continues on along as The Heriot Ridge Trail, which joins Thompson Trail after a 30-minute hike.
+If you do go to the lookout here where the ridge trail begins, on the northern part of the rock knoll of the lookout outcrop is a government brass trig pin set into cement in the rock with the date 1949 stamped into it, with a strong government warning not tamper with the trig pin.
+At this era, 1939 – 1949, during and just after WW II, most Allied countries such as Canada conducted intensive topographical surveys of their lands in case of enemy invasion.
+Much aerial photography, map-making, and trig pin placements took place.
 The trig pin is shown below is 637’above sea level, located at: GPS co-ords N50º, 5.983′, W 125º, 14.005′.